YMsyaraf/NanoDir/README.md

-Great!
-Here's an updated `README.md` that includes the details about the command modes and their functionalities:

----

 # NanoDir

 **NanoDir** is a terminal-based file manager designed for efficiency and simplicity.
 It offers cross-platform compatibility and a user-friendly interface.